m-kus/zk-benchmark/README.md

 - SP1: `dev` branch, commit [2c78683](https://github.com/succinctlabs/sp1/commit/2c7868364cb832531e8cafd258aa06fbab079459)
 - zkWASM: `main` branch, commit [f5acf8c](https://github.com/DelphinusLab/zkWasm/commit/f5acf8c58c32ac8c6426298be69958a6bea2b89a)

+## Certificate sizes

+For each of the zkVMs we've been using the default type of certificate offered by that particular zkVM.
+For example, the default means composite certificates for Risc0 and SP1 and succinct certificates for zkWASM.
+We've experimented with generating _succinct_ certificates for Risc0 and _compressed_ certificates for SP1;
+the elapsed times to generate the shorter certificates seemed to be ~1.6 times larger than that for composite certificates.

 # How to run our tests

 Our full benchmark suite consists of 1225 Metamath files, split in two classes: